Adams on the Embodied-Soul

 “As Christians I think we need to do serious thinking about these matters” (Part One, 24).

-Jay Adams was research-aware and neuroscience-informed.
-For a more extended historical discussion of these issues, see, INC: Informed-Nouthetic Counseling, which documents historically that nouthetic counseling has always been:
+For a more extended historical discussion of how Adams and nouthetic counseling have been informed by extra-biblical information, see, INC: Informed-Nouthetic Counseling, which documents historically that nouthetic counseling has always been:

 - BINC: Behaviorism-Informed Nouthetic Counseling